OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_661.rst

 - `Fix Enable/disable actions for host to reset monitoring timers <https://github.com/OpenNebula/one/issues/6039>`__.
 - `Fix monitoring of NUMA memory and hugepages usage <https://github.com/OpenNebula/one/issues/6027>`__.
 - `Fix AR removing on virtual network template <https://github.com/OpenNebula/one/issues/6061>`__.
+- `Fix FS freeze value when QEMU Agent is selected on backup <https://github.com/OpenNebula/one/issues/6086>`__.